Crimes and Tickets

 The offender’s acceptance of responsibility during the program cannot be used against them during a trial, if one ever takes place.

-Does the person who is victim of the crime wish to participate?
+Does the person who was the victim of the crime wish to participate?

-If the accused person is eligible, and the criminal and penal prosecutor considers that they could benefit from the alternative measures program, the person who is victim of the crime will be contacted by CAVAC (crime victim assistance centre) to see if they wish to participate in the AGAMP.
-Persons who are victims of a crime are not required to participate and can refuse for any reason.
-However, the prosecutor may decide to continue without the participation of the person who is victim of the crime.
+If the accused person is eligible, and the prosecutor thinks that they could benefit from the alternative measures program, the person who was the victim of the crime will be contacted by a CAVAC (Crime Victim Assistance Centre) to see if they wish to participate.
+The victim of the crime isn’t required to participate and can refuse for any reason.
+However, the prosecutor may decide to continue without their participation.

-If the person who is victim of the crime agrees to participate, they will be consulted throughout the process.
-Persons who are victims of crime can be accompanied throughout the program and can contact a local victim’s assistance organization or CAVAC with any concerns or fears that they might have.
+If the victim of the crime agrees to participate, they will be consulted throughout the process.
+They can be accompanied throughout the program and can contact a local victim’s assistance organization or CAVAC with any concerns or fears that they might have.

 The offender must take part in alternative measures